CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE

 since 1835.
 The first building was

 erected by the cemetery in 1843 and replaced by a larger structure in 1886.
-The sanctuary at the present location was dedicated
+The sanctuary at the present location was

-in 1925, using much of the material from the structure at the old site.
-The cornerstone reads “First UB in Christ
+dedicated in 1925, using much of the material from the structure at the old

-1924.”
-A two-story Christian Education building, 64x36 feet, was dedicated
+Christ 1924.”
+A two-story Christian Education building, 64x36 feet, was

-December 10, 1972.
-Additions to the
+dedicated December 10, 1972.
+Additions

-building in 2017 included a covered
+to the building in 2017 included a

-100% handicap-friendly, a large multi-purpose room, and a commercial-grade
+are 100% handicap-friendly, a large multi-purpose room, and a commercial-grade

 kitchen.